| | Breathing Anatomy | Anatomy of Breathing | Breathing | | | | |

-| | Anatomy of Breathing | | By Craig Coghlin CPT (Canfit Pro), CFC (CSEP) | | |
+Author: Craig Coghlin CPT (Canfit Pro), CFC (CSEP)

 For anyone who has ever worked out with a trainer, myself especially, they have likely been drilled on the importance of breathing while lifting.
 “Exhale on the concentric phase and inhale on the eccentric phase!”
 “Never hold your breath!”
 For those who simply take our word and obey by our ranting, thanks for your trust.
 For those who have asked why we insist on these practices, this article’s for you!

-training you.
+The extreme basic reason for breathing is as follows: we don’t really want you to die on us when we’re training you.
 Breathing allows for the exchange of oxygen and carbon dioxide between your body and the outside world.
 If you don’t breathe, you die; it’s that simple.

 But many insist on holding their breath while performing maximal effort lifts.
 While it is highly unlikely that you will die, it is still not a good practice.
 Breath holding during training is called a Valsalva maneuver.
 It involves the closing of the glottis (the flappy-type thing that controls air into the vocal cords), an increase in intra-abdominal pressure, and an increase in intra-thoracic pressure (chest cavity).
 This causes the air trapped in your lungs to become quite pressurized, and it restricts venous blood return.
 This, in turn, decreases the cardiac output (the amount of blood the heart kicks out in a minute), and subsequently creates an increase in blood pressure.
-All of this can contribute to that dizzy feeling you get after finishing an intense set, and thus, des no good whatsoever.
-So simply stated, don’t do it.
+All of this can contribute to that dizzy feeling you get after finishing an intense set, and thus, does no good whatsoever.
+So simply stated, don’t do it

 Something that can be considered opposite to a Valsalva maneuver is hyperventilation.
 Hyperventilation can be induced by exercise anxiety or respiratory disorders, which create an increase in breathing that is well above what the body needs.
 This causes carbon dioxide levels to drop significantly, which can lead to light-headedness or unconsciousness.